Finally, I was on my way.

 Wednesday 9th of September 2015 seemed to drag on forever.
 My first Qantas flight to Dubai (followed by an Emirates flight to Paris) was not scheduled to leave Melbourne until 10.55pm.
 And by early morning I had everything packed and I was ready to go.

 Funny that you then get some doubts.
 Too much idle time?

 Should I go?
 Am I doing the right thing?
 Life would have been so much simpler if I just stayed at home.
 Simplicity.

 Of course, once the action starts, you’re all for it.
 Take risks.
 Expand the boundaries etc.

 - I had a great seat from Dubai.
-A 380 plane means the non-cattle class are upstairs and my economy set was in row 5 below.
+A 380 plane means the non-cattle class is upstairs and my economy seat was in row 5 below.
 I could look directly into the cockpit from where I sat.
 Very nice.

 - At one stage when I was checking the flight path I realized that the plane went south to north along the border between Iraq and Afghanistan.
 “Nice” places like Mosul was almost directly underneath the flight path.
 I didn’t really like that.